HashLips/hashlips_art_engine/README.md

 ![](https://github.com/HashLips/hashlips_art_engine/blob/main/banner.png)

-Create generative art by using the canvas api and node js.
+Create generative art by using the canvas API and node js.
 Before you use the generation engine, make sure you have node.js(v10.18.0) installed.

 ## Installation 🛠️

-If you are cloning the project then run this first, otherwise you can download the source code on the release page and skip this step.
+If you are cloning the project then run this first, otherwise, you can download the source code on the release page and skip this step.

 ```sh
 git clone https://github.com/HashLips/hashlips_art_engine.git